 If A by mistake hands over to B property different from that which he intends to hand over, it appears that property does not pass at law1.

 If A intends to pass property to B and complies with the relevant formalities then as a general rule, and subject to any estoppel2, property passes at law3.
-It does not matter if A was mistaken as to some other matter which was the motive for the transaction, for example that B was poor, when in fact he is rich4, or that A owed B the sum paid, when in fact he did
+It does not matter if A was mistaken as to some other matter which was the motive for the transaction, for example that B was poor, when in fact he is rich4, or that A

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.